AntoinetteW/ent-ds-del-2-1-end-to-end-example-ds-deloitte-03192019/README.md

 df2['EntityType'].value_counts()
 ```

 That's better!
 There are lots of ways of applying transformations to information stored within a DataFrame, but hopefully the two examples above have at least given you a starting point.

+## Saving the Results

 Now the final step is to take our cleaned data, and save it back to a file...

 ```python